reactioncommerce/reaction/docs/tags.md

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-tags-editproduct.png "Reaction Commerce tags and navigation")

 To create a new tag, click on the “Add tags” box and type in your tag.
 Hit Enter on your keyboard to save the tag.
-For example, if the product is a tshirt you might want to add Tags like: Mens, Short sleeve, Cotton, Crew neck, etc.
+For example, if the product is a t-shirt you might want to add Tags like: Mens, Short sleeve, Cotton, Crew neck, etc.

 To delete a tag, click the grey “x” icon (![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-icon-deletetag.png "Reaction Commerce delete tag").)